Amazon Astro

 03

-The Character Design Framework is a formalization of a set of tools and approaches I have gathered over 7 years working in the field of embodied AI.
+The Character Design Framework is a formalization of tools and approaches I developed over seven years working in embodied AI.
+It has been used internally to inform product strategy and feature definition, and was exhibited at Amazon’s internal design conference, Conflux, in 2025.

 Copyright 2025 • Jonathan Ota